yenyang/Water_Features_BepInEx/README.md

 For example, if your map features a dry summer, then these water sources will decrease during the summer.
 Seasonal streams by it-self should not cause flooding since it treats the map's default water source amount as a maximum unless you change it.
 All aspects are optional and adjustable in the mod's settings.
+To turn this off, set Constant Rate from Water Sources to 100% and Maximum Multiplier to 1.

 ### Waves and Tides - Optional and Experimental
 This feature is dependent on map design.
 Maps with a sea water source and a single shoreline work best.